Bembo: History

 In 1500, Manutius released the first books printed using italic type, again designed by Griffo.
 This was originally not intended as a complementary design, as is used today, but rather as an alternative, more informal typeface suitable for small volumes.

 Italic

 Bembo's italic is not based directly on the work of Griffo, but on the work of calligrapher and handwriting teacher Giovanni Antonio Tagliente (sometimes written Giovannantonio).
 He published a writing manual, The True Art of Excellent Writing, in Venice in 1524, after the time of Manutius and Griffo, with engravings and some text set in an italic typeface presumably based on his calligraphy.
 (Tagliente did not only publish on handwriting, but also self-help guides on learning to read, arithmetic, embroidery and a book of model love letters.)
 It too was imitated in France, with imitations appearing from 1528 onwards.
 Another influential italic type created around this time was that of Ludovico Vicentino degli Arrighi, also a calligrapher who became involved in printing.
 His almost upright italic design was also imitated in France and would also become influential to twentieth-century font designs.
+Morison continued to be interested in Tagliente's work and late in life curated a book, Splendour of Ornament, on Tagliente's decorative pattern designs.